-Serving the greater Tulsa area for over 79 years.
+Serving the greater Tulsa area for 80 years.

 Military Graveside Rites